NavneetKanna/dlgrad/docs/README.md

 ### Tensors

-Tensors are multidimensional arrays based on which all operations are performed on.
-It is similar to pytorch tensors.
+Tensors are multidimensional arrays based on which all operations are performed.
+It is similar to PyTorch tensors.

 The tensor class can be imported like so